kennysong/Expedition-206/_posts/2014-01-14-List-of-Countries.md

 The below list of countries was compiled from this [Wikipedia page](http://simple.wikipedia.org/wiki/List_of_countries_by_continents).
 I will mark off the ones I've already done as I go through them.
 It's interesting to note that there's only 203 countries on the list -- I haven't yet figured out the cause of this discrepancy with [this other list](http://en.wikipedia.org/wiki/List_of_sovereign_states).

 Note: I added Kosovo to this list.

+Note 2: In researching the United Kingdom I ran into the distinction between "sovereign state" and ("country" or "nation").
+The UK is a sovereign state consisting of four countries, with England as one of them.
+Sovereign states are generally treated as a singular entity with representation and recognition in the UN.
+Country and nation are strictly interchangable, but sovereign state and the two are not.

 ##Interesting Fact
 The group consisting of Africa, Asia, and Europe is called Eurafrasia.
 (Apparently [also called](http://en.wikipedia.org/wiki/Afro-Eurasia) Afro-Eurasia, Afrasia, or Eurafrasia).